 - FYI: The application requires a resume and three short essays of 250 words each.

 - Need help making a resume?
 Check out this advice from the Center for Career and Talent Development, and consider scheduling an appointment.

-- By late February, we will begin interviewing applicants.
-If you are selected for an interview, you will receive an e-mail with information about how to sign up for a time slot.
+- By late February, we began interviewing applicants.
+If you were selected for an interview, you received an e-mail with information about how to sign up for a time slot.

-- By late March, all applicants will receive an e-mail notification stating that you have been selected, not selected, or placed on the wait list.
+- By late March, all applicants received an e-mail notification stating that they have been selected, not selected, or placed on the alternate list.